For Academic Year 2021-2022 (prices are per semester)

 What if I cannot eat during the posted serving times?

-You may use your meal plan at the Buzz Shack or Einstein's Bagels for pre-set breakfast and lunch options.
+You may use your meal plan at Einstein's Bagels for pre-set breakfast and lunch options.
 Select your breakfast or lunch option, present your Buzz Card for payment and let the cashier know you're paying by meal plan equivalency.
 Once the cashier swipes your Buzz Card at the register, one meal is deducted from your meal plan.

 How do I use my Dining Dollars?

 Dining Dollars may be used any day of the week (including weekends) to purchase meals at the Hive.
-Dining Dollars may also be used at the Buzz Shack or at Einstein's Bagels.
+Dining Dollars may also be used at Einstein's Bagels.
 Dining Dollars carry forward only from the fall semester to the spring semester; any Dining Dollars unused at the end of the spring semester are forfeited.

 Can students living off-campus eat in the Hive?